Steps Toward Becoming a Postulant for Ordination to the Priesthood (summary)

 - Nominee attends a Discernment Conference

 At the Bishop’s request, the nominee is invited to attend a discernment conference.
 These conferences are normally scheduled twice a year.
-Conference interviewers vote either to recommend or not to recommend the nominee to the Bishop for postulancy.
+Conference interviewers decide either to recommend or not to recommend the nominee to the Bishop for postulancy.

 - Bishop consults with Standing Committee before admitting a new postulant.